turingschool/curriculum/source/projects/dinner_dash.markdown

 1. One team member creates a repository named "dinner_dash"
 2. Add the other team members as collaborators
-3. It's recommended that the team create and use a Pivotal Tracker project at http://pivotaltracker.com
+3. Create and use a Pivotal Tracker project at http://pivotaltracker.com

 ## Base Expectations

-You are to build an online ordering system for a restaurant which offers both administrator and consumer interfaces.
+You are to build an online ordering system for a restaurant which offers the complete functionality for restaurant customers to order food and restaurant administrators to process and complete those orders.

 ### Unauthenticated Users